Owen Miller Player Props: Brewers vs. Phillies

-Owen Miller, with a slugging percentage of .342 in his past 10 games -- including one home run -- will be in action for the Milwaukee Brewers against the Philadelphia Phillies, with Cristopher Sanchez on the mound, July 19 at 6:40 PM ET.
+On Thursday, Owen Miller (batting .184 in his past 10 games) and the Milwaukee Brewers face the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 12:35 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Phillies.
+He had a hitless showing in his previous game (0-for-5) against the Phillies.

 Owen Miller Game Info & Props vs. the Phillies